 Are you using the right service for your condition?
 You can visit your pharmacy and be seen quickly for conditions detailed on this poster

-Accident and Emergency (A&E) departments provide immediate emergency care for people who show the symptoms of serious illness or are badly injured.
+The Urgent and Emergency Care Centre (UECC) provides immediate emergency care for people who show the symptoms of serious illness or are badly injured.

 If you call 999 for an ambulance, the telephone adviser will arrange for appropriate assistance for the patient, based on the information provided about their illness or injury.